 Transgender is an umbrella term for individuals whose gender expression and how they feel about themselves do not match typical societal norms for their biological sex.
 For example, this may include men who act more feminine than what society says a “real man” should act.
 Another example is cross-dressers, which is a term used for men who identify as men and who desire to wear women’s clothes.
 Those who are transsexual want to change their body to look more male or female to match how they feel inside.

-This means that there could be participants at the Weekend of Recovery who are biological females but who have experienced themselves for all or most of their life as male and masculine.
+This means that there could be participants at an event who were born female but who have experienced themselves for all or most of their life as male and masculine.
 They have suffered considerable anxiety/pain because of the difference between how they feel and how their body looks.
 It’s different from having a negative body image.
 They may or may not be taking hormones and/or have had surgery to change their bodies to better match how they identify inwardly.
 They now live life as a man and/or identify closer to being male.
 Sometimes their gender can’t be summed up by either of the two polarized gender options of being male or female.

 Intersex is a general term used for a variety of medical conditions in which a person is born with a reproductive or sexual anatomy that doesn’t fit the typical definitions of female or male.
 For example, a person may have the chromosomes of a woman, but external genitals that appear male.
 Or a person may be born with genitals that can’t be easily classified as male or female or have some male and some female sex characteristics.